‘Priceless moment’: Kids go wild after teacher sinks ‘Hail Mary’ basket from across schoolyard, video shows - NewsBreak

 A group of third-grade students at Holy Trinity School in Washington, D.C., were treated to hot chocolate after their teacher, former Rutgers University basketball player Kathleen Fitzpatrick, managed to sink a basket from the opposite end of the schoolyard.

 “Ms. Fitz threw a Hail Mary and promised all the 3rd graders hot chocolate if she made the shot.
-Well, God was looking out for her,” the school wrote on Facebook, alongside a video of Fitzpatrick’s impressive basket.Yuengling accuses Bud Light of trampling on trademark
+Well, God was looking out for her,” the school wrote on Facebook, alongside a video of Fitzpatrick’s impressive basket.‘I would have screamed’: Airbnb guest’s window opened directly into NYC restaurant, viral video shows

 As seen in the clip, the students at Holy Trinity erupt in deafening cheers as soon as “Ms. Fitz” sinks the shot, screaming and jumping for joy.
 Fitzpatrick, too, can hardly contain her excitement.